electron/electron-docs-linter/test/fixtures/electron/docs/api/menu-item.md

 #### `menuItem.click`

-A Function that is fired when the MenuItem recieves a click event
+A Function that is fired when the MenuItem receives a click event